ninjascribble/dimsum/README.md

 ### Misc

-Dimsum is licensed under the (MIT License)[http://opensource.org/licenses/MIT].
+Dimsum is licensed under the [MIT License](http://opensource.org/licenses/MIT).
 Feel free to use it however you like.

 Issues or feature requests? https://github.com/ninjascribble/dimsum/issues